 The passage of gastric contents into the esophagus (gastroesophageal reflux) is a normal physiologic process.
 Most episodes are brief and do not cause symptoms, esophageal injury, or other complications.
 Gastroesophageal reflux becomes a disease when it either causes macroscopic damage to the esophagus or causes symptoms that reduce the quality of life.

 This topic will review the initial management of gastroesophageal reflux disease (GERD) and maintenance therapy for patients with recurrent GERD when treatment is discontinued.
 Our recommendations are largely consistent with the American Gastroenterological Association and the American College of Gastroenterology guidelines [1,2].
 The evaluation and management of refractory GERD and the role of surgery and endoscopic therapy in patients with GERD are discussed separately.
-(See "Approach to refractory gastroesophageal reflux disease in adults" and "Surgical management of gastroesophageal reflux in adults" and "Endoscopic therapy for gastroesophageal reflux disease: Sewing and full-thickness plication techniques".)
+(See "Approach to refractory gastroesophageal reflux disease in adults" and "Surgical management of gastroesophageal reflux in adults" and "Radiofrequency treatment for gastroesophageal reflux disease".)

 Gastroesophageal reflux disease (GERD) is defined as a condition that develops when the reflux of stomach content causes troublesome symptoms and/or complications .